 While rising sea levels are a global concern, Kachemak Bay is somewhat protected from sea level rise for the foreseeable future.
-This is due to land levels around Kachemak Bay rising as plates collide).
+This is due to land levels around Kachemak Bay rising more quickly than sea level.
+This land-level rise is caused both by isostatic processes (loss of ice in glaciers and icefields) and tectonic processes (the tectonic plate the area sits on is rising as plates collide).
 The land-level uplift around Kachemak Bay is currently around 8.6 mm per year, while global sea-level rise is around 3.2 mm per year.